shuding/y86/README.md

 Y86 is a classical project in book CS:APP3e.

-And [y86.js.org](http://y86.js.org) is a Y86 pipeline CPU simulator implemented with JavaScript, and has a sci-fi UI design.
+[y86.js.org](http://y86.js.org) is a Y86 pipeline CPU simulator implemented with JavaScript, and has a sci-fi UI design.

 ## Notes